Global hyperbolicity and manifold topology from the Lorentzian distance: Introduction

-Ultimately, we prove that globally hyperbolic spacetimes and their topologies are characterized as follows\footnote{For basic properties of the Lorentzian distance $d: M\times M\to [0,\infty]$ we refer the reader to \cite{beem96,minguzzi18b}.
-We denote $d_p:=d(p, \cdot)$ and $d^p:=d(\cdot, p)$.} (this is the same as Thms.\ \ref{cjpr}, \ref{coox} but with all properties spelled out)
+where the supremum is over all future-directed absolutely continuous causal curves $\sigma: I \to M$ connecting $x$ to $y$, and by setting $d(x,y)=0$ if there is no such curve (i.e.\ $(x,y)\notin J$ where $J$ is the causal relation).
+Let us denote $d_p:=d(p, \cdot)$ and $d^p:=d(\cdot, p)$.
+Ultimately, we prove that globally hyperbolic spacetimes and their topologies are characterized as follows (this is the same as Thms.\ \ref{cjpr}, \ref{coox} but with all properties spelled out).\\

-\begin{theorem} A smooth spacetime $(M,g)$ is globally hyperbolic if and only if the Lorentzian distance has the following properties \begin{itemize} \item[(i)] $d$ is finite, \item[(ii)] there is a topology $T$ on $M$ such that $d$ is $T\times T$-continuous and the chronological diamonds $I(p,q):=\{r: d_p(r) d^q(r)>0\}$, $p,q\in M$, are relatively compact in the $T$ topology. \item[(iii)] $(M,d)$ is future or past $d$-distinguishing, namely
+\begin{theorem} A spacetime $(M,g)$, $g\in C^{1,1}$, is globally hyperbolic if and only if the Lorentzian distance has the following properties \begin{itemize} \item[(i)] $d$ is finite, \item[(ii)] there is a topology $T$ on $M$ such that $d$ is $T\times T$-continuous and the chronological diamonds $I(p,q):=\{r: d_p(r) d^q(r)>0\}$, $p,q\in M$, are relatively compact in the $T$ topology. \item[(iii)] $(M,d)$ is future or past $d$-distinguishing, namely

 \end{itemize} In this case $T$ is the manifold topology and the causal relation is given by

 \end{theorem}

 Taking into account that $d$ satisfies the reverse triangle inequality for chronologically related events and that every event is included in some chronological diamond, we recognize that these properties are precisely those that define a Lorentzian metric space (without chronological boundary, $M=I(M)$) in the sense of our previous joint work with Suhr \cite{minguzzi22} \cite[Thm.\ 2.14]{minguzzi24b}, up to the fact that in a Lorentzian metric space (iii) is replaced by the slightly weaker `weak $d$-distinction': $\forall p,q\in M$, $d_p=d_q$ and $d^p=d^q \Rightarrow p=q$ (unfortunately, we do not know if (iii) can be weakened to such property).